Skip to main content

 The program matches trained volunteers with older persons who need help with tasks such as organizing, reviewing and paying bills, setting up a budget, writing checks, balancing a checkbook, intervening with creditors and assisting with large purchases.
 Volunteers also serve as Representative Payees, persons designated by the Social Security Administration to manage the monthly benefits of certain beneficiaries.

-Local Program sites, contracted by the Illinois Department on Aging, recruit, select, train, match and monitor the volunteers.
+Local Program Sites, contracted by the Illinois Department on Aging, recruit, select, train, match and monitor the volunteers.
 The Illinois Department on Aging administers the program and monitors the local Program Sites.

 Related Resources